-SECTION 3
+Section 3

 NATALIE: Dave, I'm worried about our case study.
-I've done a bit of reading, but I'm not sure what's (1) in actually writing a case study - I missed the lecture where Dr Baker talked us through it.
+I've done a bit of reading, but I'm not sure what's involved in actually writing a case study - I missed the lecture where Dr Baker talked us through it.

 DAVE: OK, well it's quite straightforward.
-We've got our focus - that's (2) at the Horton Castle site.
+We've got our focus - that's tourism at the Horton Castle site.
 And you said you'd done some reading about it.

-NATALIE: Yes, I found some articles and (3) of the main points.
+NATALIE: Yes, I found some articles and made notes of the main points.

-DAVE: Did you remember to (4) of where you got the information from?
+DAVE: Did you remember to (1)?

-NATALIE: Sure, I know what a pain it is when you forget that.
+NATALIE: Sure.
+I know what a pain it is when you forget that.

 DAVE: OK, so we can compare what we've read.
-Then we have to (5) a particular problem or need at our site.
+Then we have to decide on a particular problem or need at our site.
 And then think about who we're going to interview to get more information.

 NATALIE: OK.
 So who'd that be?
 The people who work there?
-And presumably some of the tourists too?
+(2)

 DAVE: Yes, both those groups.
 So we'll have to go to the site to do that, I suppose.
-But we might also do some of our interviewing (6) the site - we could even contact some people here in the city, like administrators involved in overseeing tourism.
+But we might also do some of our interview away from the site - we could even contact some people here in the city, (3)